Chumper/Datatable/README.md

 Datatable
 =========

-This is a __laravel 4 package__ for the server and client side of datatables at http://datatables.net/
+This is a __Laravel 4 package__ for the server and client side of datatables at http://datatables.net/

-I developed this package because i was not happy with the only existing package at https://github.com/bllim/laravel4-datatables-package so i developed this package which in my opinion is superior.
+> A __Laravel 5__ package is [close to being completed](https://github.com/Chumper/Datatable/tree/version3).
+To install it:
+>
+>         composer require chumper/datatable "dev-version3"
+>
+> If you find any issues, please report them in the bug tracker!

 ### Please note: